 Naturally, the question now as I’ve reached this point, is what will the novel’s new film adaption include of its original queerness, if anything?

 The project has already taken other steps to improve upon the 1990 miniseries (which included none of the novel’s queerness).
 The new adaptation has cast Owen Teague as Patrick, fueling speculation by many that the movie will actually include the tense sexual encounter Patrick and Henry share in the novel.
 However, there has been no statement confirming these rumors.
-A quick tweet to the actor, hoping to confirm anything about this, sadly got no real answer.
+A quick tweet to the actor, hoping to confirm anything about this, sadly garnered no real answer.

-Personally, this response seems to hint that the film will in fact not include the controversial scene.
+Personally, this response seems to hint that the film will not include the controversial scene.
 The mention of how long the novel is and reassuring us that the movie will stand strong by itself almost reads as ‘The film can’t include everything from the book.
-Sorry.’
+Sorry.‘

 One thing I do know for sure is that I, and certainly others, will be disappointed (and probably a little irritated too) if the adaptation leaves out any of the content I’ve mentioned.
 The novel may be considerably large, but to ignore such a powerful inciting incident or deep characterizations will undoubtedly come across as disingenuous.
 Until then, we can only hope that director Andres Muschietti and the producers will see this project through with a dedication to inclusion and faithfulness.